dreamcatcher-tech/network/Inbox/2023-03-27 0954 Ways to debug browser sync better.md

 Make a protocol for sending down the blockset along with each lift request, so we can audit if the blockset came down ?

 Signal the completion of the lift, and be able to audit it as complete ?

+## Notes

+?
+What does it mean if a child is genesised but hasn't been created yet ?
+? could this be messing up the syncer ?